jakechanda/A_Star/README.md

 - Cost Values: g (cost from the start node), h (heuristic estimate to the goal), and f (sum of g and h).

 ## Heuristic
-The description of the admissible heuristic used in this program:
-The admissible heuristic for this program sums up the amount of cubies in wrong spots on all the four faces, divides the result by 21, then takes the ceiling.
-This is admissible because the function leverages the fact that at most 21 cubies can be displaced in one turn, that being the layer four turn.
+This admissible heuristic function searches for groups of misplaced cubies.
+It will take a look at all 3 corners of the face, adding 1 for every color not matching its original color.
+It will then look at the edges of the face, split up a little unevenly so it can include all the pieces of the remaining cubies of the face excluding the middle cubie without overlapping, broken up by the left edge having cubies stored at [1, 2, 4, 5], right edge having cubies stored at [3, 7, 8] and the bottom edge having cubies stored at [10, 11, 12, 13, 14].
+And it checks the middle cubie as well last.
+To prevent unnecessary counter additions for edges if there are multiple incorrect cubies, the 'any' function is used only call it 1 time if there is at least 1 misplace, and still 0 times if there are none.
+After counting all the misplaced corners, edges, and middle pieces, that number will be divided by 9 because that is the most amount of misplaced corners edges and middle pieces on a single move, that move being a base rotation.
 The code for the heuristic function can be found in the `Face.py` file, as well as below:
 ```
+ def check_cubies(self) -> int:
+        counter = 0
+        # Define the specific cubie positions for corners and edges
+        corner_indices = [0, 9, 15]  # Example: first index in each corner group
+        edge_indices = [(1, 2, 4, 5), (3, 7, 8), (10, 11, 12, 13, 14)]  # Each tuple represents one edge group
+        middle_indices = [6]  # Middle layer positions

+        # Check corners
+        for cubies in corner_indices:
+            if self.array[cubies].color != self.color:
+                counter += 1

+        # Check edges
+        for cubies in edge_indices:
+            if any(self.array[i].color != self.color for i in cubies):
+                counter += 1

+        #Check middle layer
+        for cubies in middle_indices:
+            if self.array[cubies].color != self.color:
+                counter += 1

+        return counter

 def heuristic_function(left_face, front_face, right_face, bottom_face) -> int:
     left_face_count = left_face.check_cubies()
     front_face_count = front_face.check_cubies()
     right_face_count = right_face.check_cubies()
     bottom_face_count = bottom_face.check_cubies()
-    return math.ceil((left_face_count + front_face_count + right_face_count + bottom_face_count) / 21)
+    return math.ceil((left_face_count + front_face_count + right_face_count + bottom_face_count) / 9)
 ```

 ## Results